 For example, if I am writing about nutrition or fitness, I might want to critique different diets.

-In this search for the terms “Paleo” and “Vegan,” it’s easy to see that content about Paleo eating is more popular.
+In this search for the terms “Paleo” and “Vegan,” it’s easy to see that content about vegan eating is more popular.

 Just as it can be wise to opt for long-tail keywords with lower competition instead of core keywords with tons of competition, using content marketing topics that meet your business goals AND are less competitive is a great option for maximum impact.

 For example, many people who are interested in content marketing are also interested in influencer marketing.